-From February 11 to 22, 2019 we are running a “Green Ideas” campaign in NVSD secondary schools.
+From February 11 - March 1, 2019 we are running a “Green Ideas” campaign in NVSD secondary schools.
 This is a chance for students to submit their ideas for environmental projects or initiatives that support NVSD’s sustainability objectives.
 There are prizes for submitting ideas and an opportunity for students to present the best ideas to the Board of Education for consideration.

 Here are some potential school-based activities for getting the ideas flowing throughout the campaign:

 - A Green Ideas booth at the school entrance

 - A Green “Idea Jam” event where people come a brainstorm in person (could be led by Environment Club of Green Team)